Science of Learning Micro-Credential

 Session Info and Dates

-This course and micro-credential starts on September 10 and features:
+This course and micro-credential runs from September 1 through October 31 and features:

 - 8 online asynchronous modules